bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 ## Suspense in the future

 This was a "quick" intro to React.Suspense and how it is used with code splitting.
 However, tomorrow we will see what Suspense will become in the future.
 A hint – it will not only be used for code splitting, but so much more!
+We will also take a deep dive into what problems suspense tries to solve and how we structure our code to make a great user experience – so stay tuned!